 Dog licenses can now be renewed online!
-You must provide your 2018 dog tag number (2018 tags were green fire hydrants) and your email address.
+You must provide your 2020 dog tag number (2020 tags were orange circles) and your email address.
 If your tag number is three digits or less, please DO NOT include the zeros prior to the tag number.

 New dogs cannot be licensed online; please license in-person or by mail for the first time.

-If the rabies vaccination on file has expired or the dog has been spayed or neutered since 2018, you will be asked to provide proof.
-The system will ask for basic information and then you will be required to further submit the proof by fax, mail or email.
+If the rabies vaccination on file has expired or the dog has been spayed or neutered since 2020, you will be asked to provide proof.
+The system will ask for basic information and then you will be required to further submit the proof by fax, mail, or email.

 Please note, additional fees are charged for online dog renewals by a third party; the fees are not retained by the City.